endoflife-date/endoflife.date/recommendations.md

 ## Publishing

 For larger projects, you'll often have this information split across multiple pages - our recommendation is to keep these documents well linked and hosted together in such case.
-For eg, do not keep your versioning policy in your wiki, and the EoL policy on your website.
+For example, do not keep your versioning policy in your wiki, and the EoL policy on your website.

 We recommend limiting yourselves to a single document with appropriate sections, if feasible.

-Such a document should be published ideally on your Website or Wiki.
+Such a document should be published ideally on your website or wiki.
-You can include it in your repository as well (`RELEASE.md` or `EOL.md` for eg), but best possible place is your website - it provides a stable URL that can be referenced by your users.
+You can include it in your repository as well (`RELEASE.md` or `EOL.md` for example), but the best place to host it is your website - it provides a stable URL that can be referenced by your users.

 Make sure that the URL is clearly linked in your release notes, and other places.
 Make it